microsoft/CsWinRT/docs/breakingchanges-rc2.md

 5. Because of strong-name signing, you cannot combine pre-RC2 and post-RC2 projection assemblies.
 For example, with WinUI and the Windows SDK, both would need to move up to the latest (RC2) version together.

 6. The `add` event accessor return type has changed from `System.Runtime.InteropServices.WindowsRuntime.EventRegistrationToken` to `void`.
 We no longer project the `System.Runtime.InteropServices.WindowsRuntime` type, as it has been removed from .NET5.

+7. This update of C#/WinRT with .NET5 RC2 is not compatible with WinUI 3 Preview 2.
+This will be fixed in WinUI3 Preview3.